 WhyHunger

-Founded in 1975 by the late musician Harry Chapin and radio DJ Bill Ayres, WhyHunger is a non-profit organization that’s devoted to providing solutions for global hunger..
-The organization is dedicated to ending hunger and poverty by supporting community-based organizations that work to address the root causes of hunger.
+WhyHunger is a non-profit organization that was founded in 1975 by the late musician Harry Chapin and radio DJ Bill Ayres, and since then, it has been committed to providing effective solutions to combat global hunger.
+The organization’s overarching goal is to end hunger and poverty by supporting community-based organizations that work tirelessly to address the root causes of hunger and malnutrition.

-WhyHunger operates the National Hunger Hotline, a toll-free helpline for people needing food assistance.
-When individuals or families call the hotline, they are provided with information about food pantries, soup kitchens, food banks, and other programs in their area that can provide free or low-cost groceries and meals.
+One of the key ways that WhyHunger seeks to accomplish its mission is through the operation of the National Hunger Hotline, a toll-free helpline that serves as a critical resource for individuals and families in need of food assistance.
+When callers reach out to the hotline, they are provided with valuable information about local food pantries, soup kitchens, food banks, and other essential programs in their area that can provide free or low-cost groceries and meals.

 In addition to the hotline, WhyHunger provides resources and support to grassroots organizations fighting hunger and poverty in their communities.
 The organization helps these groups with funding, technical assistance, and networking opportunities to continue their work to provide food and support to those in need.